CHT2531/intro-to-npm/README.md

   * We no longer need to link to the CDN, so you can comment out the first ```<script>``` element in the *index.html*.
   * Save the file and make sure this still works.

-* We can install any library in the same way.
-You just need to find the library on the NPM website (https://www.npmjs.com/).
+* We can install other libraries in the same way.
+The NPM website (https://www.npmjs.com/) maintains a list of libraries (packages).

 ## Using a module bundler